-Wealth Watch will tailor its advisory services to its clients' individual needs based on meetings, conversations, and completion of client profiles (as applicable).
-If a client wishes to impose certain restrictions on investing in certain securities or types of securities or if certain within the client's account are to be excluded from trading, Advisor will address those restrictions with the client in writing to have a clear understanding of the client's requirements.
+Wealth Watch will tailor its advisory services to each client's individual needs based on meetings, conversations, risk assessment questionnaires, and completion of client profiles (as applicable).
+If a client wishes to impose certain restrictions on investing in certain securities or types of securities or if certain securities within the client's account are to be excluded from trading, Advisor will address those restrictions with the client in writing to clearly understand the client's requirements.